Dog Skin Disorders

 Fleas in Dogs: There are many types of products to help with fleas in dogs.
 Treatment usually lasts from 4 to 6 weeks.
 If a dog is sensitive to a flea bite (flea-bite hypersensitivity) then usually a insect growth regulator (interrupts the flea lifecycle) and a product that kills fleas (adulticide) are recommended.
 Common ingredients for IGR's are Fenoxycarb, Lufenuron and Methoprene/Pyriproxifen, and for Adulticides are Fipronil, Imidacloprid, Nitenpyram, pyrethrin, permethrin and selamectin.
 Products come in a spot-on topical or spray form.

-Specifically, consider a monthly prevention product such as Program, Sentinal or Frontline Plus.
+Specifically, consider a monthly prevention product for dog skin disorders such as Program, Sentinal or Frontline Plus.

 Symptoms of mange include bald spots anywhere on the body including the face, neck, legs, eyes and head.
 Dog's may avoid eating or have reduced energy levels.
 With treatment, mange treatments will need to continue for 1 to 6 months.

-Over the counter lime sulfur dips are just as effective as prescription products with fewer side effects.
+Over the counter dips are just as effective as prescription products with fewer side effects.

-Canine Dry Skin: Dry dog skin has many causes including nutrition issues, bathing and grooming (particularly in long hair dogs), infection and parasites.
+Dry dog skin has many causes including nutrition issues, bathing and grooming (particularly in long hair dogs), infection and parasites.
 If environmental factors are thought to the be the cause, then treatment usually starts with a cleansing shampoo that has the sudsing and cleaning action to deep clean a dogs coat and skin.
 Medicated canine shampoos as indicated above can be of help in specific instances.
 Other topicals are available from a veterinarian.
-Homeopathic remedies such as PetAlive Skin and Coat Tonic for Healthy Skin and a Glossy Coat and a multi-vitamin made for dogs may also help provide added skin support.
+Homeopathic remedies such as and a multi-vitamin made for dogs may also help provide added skin support.

 Have A Question About a Dog Skin Problem For Our Editors or Helpful Story to Share?